A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Implementation Details

 \subsection{Implementation of Baselines}

-\textbf{Base MARL.} This refers to the standard, unmodified (``vanilla'') version of the underlying MARL algorithm (e.g., IQL, VDN, IPPO).
-It uses the same network architecture and hyperparameters as our method but excludes both the pre-policy module and the additional intrinsic reward to maximize.
+\textbf{Base MARL.} This refers to the standard, unmodified (``vanilla'') version of the underlying MARL algorithm.
+For MPE, these include IQL~\citep{tan1993multi}, VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2020monotonic}.
+For Hanabi, we use IPPO~\citep{schulman2017proximal}, MAPPO~\citep{yu2022surprising}, and variants of PQN~\citep{gallici2024simplifying}, specifically PQN-IQL and PQN-VDN.
+All Base MARL variants use the same network architecture and hyperparameters as our method but exclude both the pre-policy module and the additional intrinsic reward to maximize.

 \textbf{Intrinsic Reward.} This approach serves as a direct ablation of our method to assess the contribution of the pre-policy module.
 In this variant, the pre-policy module is removed, while the additional desired outcome is conveyed to the single targeted agent implicitly via maximizing an intrinsic reward along with maximizing the extrinsic task reward.